HSp4m/virustotalApi-integration/readme.md

 # virustotalApi-integration

-A project thats use VirusTotalApi for url and hash scans using NextJs
+A project that uses VirusTotalApi for URL and hash scans using NextJs